-SW 617: Psychopathology
+SW 617: Psychopathology 3 Credit Hour(s)

 This course is designed to provide students with an in-depth understanding of the major mental disorders manifested in children, youth, and adults.
 Student capacity for differential diagnosis and treatment planning will be enhanced through examination of genetic, biological, psychological, and social causes; development; and manifestation.
 (GR)